Engagement at the School of Anthropology

 There are special funds for students at the undergraduate level and SoA students are encouraged to submit applications each semester.
 Guidelines, information on deadlines and a list of available resources can be found here and are available in Haury 210.
 The College of Social and Behavioral Sciences also offers a number of scholarships and awards, including the Magellan Scholarship.

-The School of Anthropology, Arizona State Museum, and Bureau of Anthropological Research offer students opportunities for research and professional training.
+The School of Anthropology, Arizona State Museum, and Bureau of Applied Research in Anthropology offer students opportunities for research and professional training.
 Student volunteers earn academic units or are paid for research and other professional experiences.
 Individuals or groups of students negotiate Independent Study courses, Internships, and research projects with faculty members and researchers.

 Directed Research (ANTH 392, 492)